 It used to be that FHA financing was the #1 form of mortgage loan in the New Orleans area for homes that fell within the loan limits.

-But over the last couple of years, buyer competition has been fierce and as of January 2021, FHA loans were used in only 13% of homes purchased in the last 6 months.
+But over the last couple of years, buyer competition has been fierce and as of September 2021, FHA loans were used in only 9% of homes purchased in the last 6 months.
+That’s down from 13% back in January 2021!

 If you’re a New Orleans home buyer using FHA financing, here are some things you should know that the appraiser will be noting and that could throw a wrench into a closing.
 Looking for these items when house hunting will allow you to either choose to pass on a house that you know won’t meet the guidelines or to have your agent negotiate the needed repairs upfront.